awsdocs/amazon-redshift-developer-guide/doc_source/c_choosing_dist_sort.md

  A copy of the entire table is distributed to every node\.
 Where EVEN distribution or KEY distribution place only a portion of a table's rows on each node, ALL distribution ensures that every row is collocated for every join that the table participates in\.

  ALL distribution multiplies the storage required by the number of nodes in the cluster, and so it takes much longer to load, update, or insert data into multiple tables\.
 ALL distribution is appropriate only for relatively slow moving tables; that is, tables that are not updated frequently or extensively\.
-Small dimension tables do not benefit significantly from ALL distribution, because the cost of redistribution is low\.
+Because the cost of redistributing small tables during a query is low, there isn't a significant benefit to define small dimension tables as DISTSTYLE ALL\.

 **Note**
  After you have specified a distribution style for a column, Amazon Redshift handles data distribution at the cluster level\.
 Amazon Redshift does not require or support the concept of partitioning data within database objects\.
 You do not need to create table spaces or define partitioning schemes for tables\.